 (Spoiler alert!)
 In the movie Riley’s emotion Joy tries to overtake the emotion Sadness, believing that it is more acceptable to show a happy face and get on with things.
 What ensues is a short period of maintaining the status quo followed by an ever-increasing sense of sadness and then a journey to discover the importance of all her emotions.

 Emotions play a key role in a person’s life and work.
 They support our relationships by helping us to understand each other, and they impact our wellbeing by helping us manage pressures.
 The tricky bit is to analyse these emotions and see how they drive us.
 In my work as a coach and trainer, I find questionnaires a great way of gaining a helpful perspective on all this.
 A feedback conversation afterwards provides further insight and direction.
-My tool of choice in this area is the Emotional Judgement Inventory (EJI).
-It uses seven scales to measure a person’s current levels of emotional understanding and how they use emotions, and with guidance they can start to enhance their use of emotional information.
 Because, sadly, in real life there are no animated primary emotions on hand to make the job easier.

 For those who haven’t yet seen it, Inside Out is a rare treat – a great way to have a good laugh while taking on board some interesting psychology on the importance of our emotions.